About us

 1. E-V13 Balkan Haplogroup - Thracian auxiliary Roman army soldier or Roman legionary (c.
 AD 43-410), whose descendants eventually settled in Scotland

-2. I-M253 Nordic Haplogroup - Normans (c. the Norman Conquest of 1066) or some other group of Vikings
+2. I-M253 Nordic Haplogroup - Normans (c. the Norman Conquest of AD 1066) or some other group of Vikings

 Group A. Evidence shows members of this group to be that of the extant Waughs of Dumfriesshire, Scotland.
 Results from this group demonstrate a genetic link between the modern spellings Walkup and Waugh.
 Results also show a genetic link with a known alternative pronunciation of Waugh from northern England, that being Waff.
+Latest test results show the man who is the most recent common ancestor of this line is estimated to have been born around AD 1272.

 Group B. Evidence shows members of this group to be that of the extant Waughs of Roxburghshire, Scotland.

 Note: Members of Group A and B are not closely matched (i.e., not within the genealogical time frame).
-Analysis of SNP results has shown the Time to Most Recent Common Ancestor (TMRCA) between the two groups is at least 3900 years.

 3. I-P215 Southern Europe Haplogroup - Native to Scotland and Ireland after the last glacial age (c.
 4,000 BC)